lollococce/terracraft/README.md

 ## Install and Run

-- Git clone the repo on your localhost
+- Git clone the repo on your laptop
 - Enter the repo with cd ./terracraft and run ``docker-compose up`` or ``docker-compose up -d`` to start the minecraft server container
 - Launch the Minecraft App from your client and connect to the server in the Multiplayer section
 - Make your player an op user to allow interaction with the /bashful command to run bash commands on the Minecraft server